FranciscoAT/saltyboy/README.md

 1. Ensure you've done everything under [running the bot](#bot-running)
 1. Create a new `.env` file under `bot`, fill it with the following:
     - `DATABASE_PATH=<db_path>`, this should be the same as the environment variable defined in the `bot` section
-    - `DEPLOYMENT_MODE=PROD`, if set to this it will deploy using HTTPS and UWSGI
+    - `DEPLOYMENT_MODE=PROD`, if set to this it will deploy using HTTPS and UWSGI otherwise set it to whatever you want and it will run as a development server

 We are ready to spin up the service: